 - National and local government - Schools, colleges and universities - Charities, voluntary and non-profit organisations - Health Service, Social services and other caring professions - The church and other religious organisations - Financial and legal firms - PR, advertising, sales and marketing companies - Television companies and publishing houses

-GCSE Grade 5 or above in English Language is essential.
-GCSE RS Grade 5 or above is desirable.
+GCSE Grade 5 or above in English Language, GCSE Grade 5 or above RS is desirable.

 Students of all faiths and no faith are welcome.

-OCR Mrs N Martin/ Mrs S Gault
+OCR Mrs N Martin/ Miss S Gault

 PHYSICS - A LEVEL